 My mother took to this medium with a relish, rushing home to watch the handsome Richard Chamberlain in Dr Kildare and Bonanza, a western TV show starring Lorne Greene (most lawns are green), many years later he starred as Commander Adama in the original series of Battlestar Galactica (a bit of trivia for you).
 Another was Peyton Place, starring a young Mia Farrow.
 Her short haircut was the result of a protest when Frank Sinatra married someone else; I used to protest before I had my hair cut.

-Sadly all good things come to an end.
+Sadly, all good things come to an end.
 The neighbouring country – Belgium Congo, Republic of Congo, Zaire, the Democratic Republic of Congo, well whatever the name, was at war with itself and still is.
 A mercenary pilot flying an American aircraft bombed a small border town in Uganda.
-This prompted a ban on all US TV shows and replaced with some dreadful British or home-grown productions.
+This prompted a ban on all US TV shows and replaced them with some dreadful British or home-grown productions.

 Are there tigers in Africa?
-Well yes.
+Well, yes.
 The circus came to town, a lion tamer armed with a chair and whip, not a shield and spear in sight.
 To everyone’s surprise, a lady was riding an elephant, granted it was smaller than the local variety and it didn’t crush the crops.